White Trout-lily is a native perennial ephemeral of the early spring woods.

 Leaves are lanceolate, green, irregularly mottled (usually with reddish-brown), are basal, about 6 inches long and 2 inches across, and there are usually two on flowering plants and only one on non-flowering plants.
 Leaves have a smooth waxy surface.

 Flowers: The single white flowers (but may have a blue, pink or lavender tinge), appear at the top of a flowering stem (a scape) that is 2 to 7 inches high.
-They are nodding, about 1 -1/2 inches long, have 6 petal-like tepals that at maturity, are highly reflexed.
+They are nodding, about 1-1/2 inches long, have 6 petal-like tepals that at maturity, are highly reflexed.
 There is a yellow spot on the upper side of the tepal near its base, which will be difficult to see on the nodding flower.
-They appear before the tree canopy leafs out.
+Flowers appear before the tree canopy leafs out.
 The filaments and anthers of the 6 stamens are yellow and the long single style is white with 3 re-curving lobes.

 Seed: If a flower matures, an ovoid 3-chambered seed capsule is held erect.
 Plants die back in summer.
 The best grouping to view are on the west path between stations 16 to 22.
 Eloise Butler's thoughts about this plant are given below.